Accelerating Medical Device Prototyping and Development

 Choose from high-temperature plastics, medical-grade silicone rubber, and 3D-printed micro-resolution and microfluidic parts, among hundreds of other plastic, metal, and elastomeric materials.

-Create prototypes in production-grade materials for functional and regulatory testing, or 3D print models and organ scans to preview before medical procedures.
+Create prototypes in production-grade materials for functional and regulatory testing, or use our 3D printing service to print models and organ scans to preview before medical procedures.

 Parker Hannifin Brings Robotic Exoskeleton to Life with Digital Manufacturing at Protolabs